ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Download the TLS certificates and permission files for the Super User role.
 You can use the certs to automate tasks in a cluster without having to reauthenticate.
 The files are downloaded to `<user_home_directory>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>-admin`.
 This value is optional.</dd>

 <dt><code>--network</code></dt>
 <dd>Download the Calico configuration file, TLS certificates, and permission files that are required to run <code>calicoctl</code> commands in your cluster.
-This value is optional. **Note**: To get the export command for the downloaded Kubernetes configuration data and certificates, you must run this command without this flag.</dd>
+This value is optional. **Note**: This option cannot be used in conjunction with the <code>--yaml</code> option.</dd>

 <dt><code>--export</code></dt>
 <dd>Download Kubernetes configuration data and certificates without any messages other than the export command.
 Because no messages are displayed, you can use this flag when you create automated scripts.
 This value is optional.</dd>